[Fsfe-se] [FSFE PR][SV] FSFE Newsletter - August 2013

 non-free software companies.
 One company offered money to crypto party

-that a lot of FSFE's volunteers already support the organisers to help
+lot of FSFE's volunteers already support the organisers to help people

 In the Free Software community a lot of us understand how end-to-end